Little-Fridge/AutoVisualSkill/README.md

 python demo_gradio.py
 ```

 Then open the local URL printed by Gradio.
 The demo can display curated generated artifacts without an API key.
-Provide an API key only when you want to run live generation.
+Paste an API key into the password field only when you want to run live generation.

 ## Static, Dynamic, and Interleaved Skills